Tips for Sleeping Soundly After Breast Augmentation

 What Happens When You Sleep?

 Anyone who’s ever experienced a bout of insomnia knows that lying in bed and closing your eyes doesn’t recharge your body the same way that sleep does.
 A series of physiological changes that occur when you fall asleep helps your body repair and rejuvenate itself.
-This is true at any time and it becomes crucial for people after surgery.
+This is true at any time and it becomes even more crucial for people after surgery.
 As you sleep, your body is actively healing itself, reducing inflammation and circulating blood more efficiently to the muscles and tissues that need it most.
 Sleep even helps mildly reduce post-op pain.

 Move Around